|PrintOpen table in new window

-Recent information regarding the peripheral endogenous opioid system (PEOS) has presented a unique opportunity to utilize the powerful analgesic effect of opiates while minimizing untoward systemic effects.
+Recent information regarding the peripheral endogenous opioid system (PEOS) has presented a unique opportunity to use the powerful analgesic effect of opiates while minimizing untoward systemic effects.
 The PEOS includes peripheral opioid receptors (POR) and peripheral leukocyte-derived opioids (PLDO): endomorphins, endorphins, enkephalins, and dynorphins.
 To activate the PEOS, tissue must have sufficient numbers of leukocytes able to secrete PLDO as well as functional POR in sufficient numbers.
 Inflammation due to tissue damage results in accumulation of PLDO-secreting leukocytes at the site of injury.
 Inflammation also increases the number and efficiency of POR.
 These receptors, inactive under normal conditions and expressed on primary sensory neurons, are synthesized in the dorsal root ganglion and transported distally to peripheral sensory nerve endings due to tissue injury and inflammation.
-Experimental trials and clinical studies show peripheral opiates are effective, particularly in the presence of inflammation.
+Experimental trials and clinical studies show that peripheral opiates are effective, particularly in the presence of inflammation.
 For example, preservative-free morphine has been instilled into canine and equine joints after arthroscopy or arthrotomy.

 Nonsteroidal Anti-inflammatory Drugs and Corticosteroids

-NSAID are useful adjuncts in the treatment of postsurgical pain in a variety of species.
+NSAIDs are useful adjuncts in the treatment of postsurgical pain in a variety of species, because they block prostaglandin synthesis mediated by inhibition of cyclooxygenase (COX).
 Decreasing inflammation after surgery or trauma can greatly improve analgesia.
 Inflammation is a key component in both peripheral and central sensitization leading to wind-up.
 Early and aggressive control of wind-up is critical in the prevention of chronic pain syndromes.
-Significant advantages of NSAID include availability, a relatively long duration of action, low cost, and relative ease of administration.
-NSAID have long been used to decrease inflammation and provide analgesia and should be considered as part of the analgesic plan provided the animal does not have pre-existing renal, hepatic, coagulation, or GI problems.
-NSAID should be administered only to well-hydrated animals.
+NSAIDs appear to confer synergism when used in combination with opioids and may demonstrate an opioid-sparing effect.
+Significant advantages of NSAIDs include availability, a relatively long duration of action, low cost, and relative ease of administration.
+Lack of CNS alteration (sedation or dysphoria) make NSAIDs ideal for treating acute and chronic pain in animals.
+Careful patient selection is critical.